Last Updated on May 27, 2025

 Deep Woods Mushrooms

 Have you ever wondered where mushrooms come from?
 Walk the Deep Woods Mushroom Farm to see the many stages of mushroom cultivation, from log preparation to fruiting, picking, and packing for market.
-Or take a three-hour walkabout on how to positively identify choice edible mushrooms, as well as the ones that are better viewed than stewed.
+Or take a three-hour walkabout to learn how to positively identify choice edible mushrooms, as well as the ones that are better viewed than stewed.

 No Taste Like Home